The DESIS Lab at Emily Carr University of Art + Design supports research that advances design for social innovation towards sustainability.

 DESIS envisions a future of resilience, equity and diversity across human and ecological systems through social innovation, design and environmental justice.

 Emily Carr’s lab joined the DESIS network, made up of 46 labs worldwide, in 2012 and is the only DESIS lab in Canada.
 DESIS is supported by a volunteer steering committee made up of faculty and students.

-2020 Steering Committee: Craig Badke, Eugenia Bertulis, Zach Camozzi, Jean Chisholm, Helene Day Fraser (manager), Keith Doyle, Casey Hrynkow, Laura Kozak, Gillian Russell, Josh Singler, Louise St. Pierre (coordinator)
+2022 Steering Committee: Craig Badke, Eugenia Bertulis, Zach Camozzi, Jean Chisholm, Helene Day Fraser, Keith Doyle, Casey Hrynkow, Laura Kozak, Louise St. Pierre

 DESIS is a network of design-led research labs based in universities around the world created to trigger and support social change towards sustainability.